ivanmartin33/nuxt3-wordpress-headless/README.md

 ### Auth

-You can use the composable useAuth() for authenticate with JWT and WP-graphql backend
+You can use the composable useAuth() for authenticate with JWT and WP-graphql backend.

+The backend sent a X-Refresh cookie with the refresh token from wp-graphql-jwt-authentication
 # Setup Nuxt3

 Make sure to install the dependencies: